wrist mechanics online course featured image

 We know that a pull happens because a golf ball is struck with a clubface that is closed to the target line.
 This means the clubface is pointed to the left of the target at impact.

-With this issue, there is likely a problem on the downswing that causes the clubface to come over the top on the outside in path.
-In addition, your wrist angle and position at the top of the backswing likely cause the clubface to be a bit shut.
+In addition, your wrist angle and position at the top of the backswing cause the clubface to be a bit shut.
 Working on both of these things should fix the pull shot.

-To fix the pull:
+To Fix the Pull:

 Example 2: The Dreaded Slice

-The slice is probably the most common miss in golf.
+The slice is the most common miss in golf.
 In our chart with the new golf ball flight laws, we call this the straight slice.

 Although those two words don’t seem to fit in the same sentence, when you hit a slice, the ball does travel straight, to begin with.

 The straight part of the ball flight doesn’t last for long as the slice spin takes over and starts turning the shot to the right.
-With a slice, the swing path is more closed than the clubface.
-Again, we see how important it is to learn to square the clubface.

 Example 3: A Straight Shot